StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * On systems running SELinux, all processes and files are labeled in a way that represents security-relevant information.
 This information is called the *SELinux context.*

-* Normally SELinux context is showed with `-Z` option
+* Normally SELinux context is showed with `-Z` option.

 * `ls -lZ` - show SELinux context of file
     ```